 The chances of seeing alligators changes every season, and the temperature, rainfall and certain periodic conditions affect probability of sightings.

-Overall, Winter can be a good time to view alligators at The Okefenokee National Wildlife Refuge
+Overall, Spring can be a good time to view alligators at The Okefenokee National Wildlife Refuge